High place: Hebrew Bible

-In 1911 it was believed that the development of the religious significance of the word took place not in Israel but among the Canaanites, from whom the Israelites, in taking possession of the holy places of the land, also adopted the name.
+According to the Encyclopædia Britannica Eleventh Edition, it was believed at the time (1911) that the development of the religious significance of the word took place not in Land of Israel but among the Canaanites, from whom the Israelites, in taking possession of the holy places of the land, also adopted the name.
 The Hebrew Bible claims that the Canaanites and Israelites were entirely distinct peoples, that their ancestor Abraham hailed from Ur rather than from Canaan, and that the Israelites migrated to the land inhabited by native Canaanites and conquered it by force.
 The prevailing academic opinion today is that the Israelites were a mixture of peoples predominantly indigenous to Canaan, although an Egyptian matrix of peoples may also have played a role in their ethnogenesis (giving birth to the saga of The Exodus), with an ethnic composition similar to that in Ammon, Edom and Moab, and including Habiru and Shasu.